-ANZ has developed a comprehensive framework to manage operational risk which includes the following operational risk management principles:
+ANZ has developed a comprehensive framework to manage operational risk and compliance which includes the following operational risk management principles:

-- Principle 1: Operational risk is recognised as a primary risk within ANZ and has a governance structure responsible for maintaining risk governance oversight. - Principle 2: ANZ believes risk management is everyone's responsibility and encourages a culture of prompt escalation of risk to staff sufficiently senior to drive resolution.
-This culture is supported by clearly articulated roles and responsibilities to ensure effective measurement and management of operational risk. - Principle 3: ANZ's Board has approved the operational risk appetite, including thresholds for risk assessment and reporting that determines the risk boundaries within which the business must operate to set its strategy. - Principle 4: ANZ periodically identifies and assesses its exposure to material operational risk within all existing and new products, processes, projects and systems, and assesses the key controls in place to manage these risks. - Principle 5: ANZ incorporates analysis of loss, incident and control failure into improving the underlying control environment by defining clearly articulated risk response strategies. - Principle 6: ANZ holds capital commensurate with its operational risk, and maintains comprehensive and well documented operational risk capital processes for calculating its operational risk capital, including monitoring for material changes to capital exposure. - Principle 7: ANZ maintains a comprehensive and sustainable approach for monitoring and reporting relevant operational risk data, and monitors material changes to operational risk exposure, including Key Risk Indicators (KRIs), to support the proactive management of operational risk across the Group. - Principle 8: ANZ has appropriate review processes to continuously evaluate the effectiveness and relevance of its operational risk measurement and management processes to meet organisational needs and regulatory requirements. - Principle 9: ANZ ensures effective integration of day-to-day operational risk management with outputs from the operational risk measurement processes, to support risk based decision making.
+Principle 1: Risk Governance ANZ recognises operational risk as a primary risk category and has an effective and embedded operational risk governance structure.
+This includes a dedicated and independent operational risk management function and an executive committee for oversight of operational risk across ANZ, supported by organisation wide policies, procedures and systems.
+Principle 2: Risk Culture ANZ believes risk management is everyone's responsibility and encourages a culture of prompt escalation of risk to staff sufficiently senior to drive resolution.
+This culture is supported by clearly articulated roles and responsibilities to ensure effective measurement and management of operational risk.
+Principle 3: Risk Appetite and Objective Setting ANZ's Board is responsible for the overall operational risk profile and accordingly has an approved operational risk appetite, including thresholds for risk assessment and reporting that determines the risk boundaries within which the business must operate to set its strategy.
+Principle 4: Risk and Control Assessment ANZ periodically identifies and assesses its exposure to material operational risk within all existing and new products, processes, projects and systems, and assesses the key controls in place to manage these risks.
+Principle 5: Loss and Incident Management ANZ incorporates analysis of loss, incident and control failure into improving the underlying control environment by defining clearly articulated risk response strategies.
+This includes effective contingency and business continuity plans that enable it to operate on an ongoing basis and limit losses in the event of severe business disruption.
+Principle 6: Capital Calculation ANZ holds capital commensurate with its operational risk, and maintains comprehensive and well documented operational risk capital processes for calculating its operational risk capital, including monitoring for material changes to capital exposure.
+Principle 7: Risk Monitoring and Reporting ANZ maintains a comprehensive and sustainable approach for monitoring and reporting relevant operational risk data, and monitors material changes to operational risk exposure, including Key Risk Indicators (KRIs), to support the proactive management of operational risk across the Group.
+Principle 8: Assurance and Continuous Improvement ANZ has appropriate review processes to continuously evaluate the effectiveness and relevance of its operational risk measurement and management processes to meet organisational needs and regulatory requirements.
+Principle 9: Risk Based Decision Making ANZ ensures effective integration of day to day operational risk management with outputs from the operational risk measurement processes, to support risk based decision making.